EcologicalTraitData/traitdataform/README.md

 The toolset of the package includes

-- transforming species-trait-matrix or occurence table data into a unified long-table format
+- transforming species-trait-matrix or occurrence table data into a unified long-table format
 - mapping column names into terms provided in a standard trait vocabulary
 - matching of species names into GBIF Backbone Taxonomy (taxonomic ontology server)
-- matching of trait names into a user-provided traitlist, i.e. a thesaurus of traits
+- matching of trait names into a user-provided trait list, i.e. a thesaurus of traits
 - unifying trait values into target unit format and legit factor levels
 - saving trait dataset into a desired format using templates (e.g. for BExIS)